![]() |

 Also bring anything that's valuable or you absolutely couldn't do without plus the following:

-Think layers.
+June, July, August is normal summer wear with maybe a light jacket or sweater and rain gear.
+May & September are cooler months.
+If you're doing a shore excursion to top of a glacier (helicopter ride) or river rafting - Think layers.
 You can always peel them off as the temperature rises.
 To prepare for temps from 40s to 90s and probably rain, add:

 If you forgot something, there are shops on board medium to large ships.
 Aside from the usual souvenir things they also carry sundries, books and some clothes, casual and formal.
 Of course there is also a jewelry shop and wine, liquor, tobacco shop.
 Liquor purchased for consumption on board ship is slightly higher in price than that for taking home.
 There are two price lists.
 American and foreign cigarettes are available but not an extensive selection.
 Anything purchased on the ship goes on your shipboard account, in US dollars.